 Global warming, lunch, or your next vacation… it’s all fair game.

-And then there's that scene from Louie where Liz explains that he
+And then there's that scene from Louie where Liz explains that the

-gets so anxious at the roof's edge because, deep down, part of him
+reason he gets so anxious at the roof's edge is that, deep down,

 On a typical Friday night I am